sourcegraph/sourcegraph-public-snapshot/doc/admin/workers.md

 This job will eventually replace `codeintel-auto-indexing`.

-#### `codeintel-dependencies`

-This job periodically indexes and resolves the lockfiles found in repositories to build an index of dependencies and dependents.

 #### `codeintel-policies-repository-matcher`

 This job periodically updates an index of policy repository patterns to matching repository names.